[Edit 29 October 2021: Due to accessibility requirements I’ve had to remove the colours; sorry about that. – Thomas]

 However, there are a few so-called “outlier” individuals on both sides of this frontier who belong to the other genetic group.
 This scenario fits the model of cultural contacts between the two groups through small scale movement.
 Y-chromosome haplogroup J2 (carried by males) is very common in the Caucasian group.
 Since this haplogroup only rarely shows up in steppe-related individuals, also after the spread of steppe groups, it could indicate that mostly females “switched sides” in a system of patrilocal intermarriage (females move to the husband’s family), perhaps through marriage alliances, or at least that Caucasian male lineages were not very succesful in the steppes.
 We also see these moving “female brides” in Europe with the arrival of (mostly male) Yamnaya populations forming the Corded Ware phenomenon.
 This model is further supported by the Caucasian ancestry in the steppes only increasing quite slowly, first to about 25% in the Khvalynsk period (5th millennium BCE), and then to about 50% in the Yamnaya period (late 4th millennium BCE).

-Additionally, it should be noted that some minor ancestry in Yamnaya individuals from and Western Hunter-Gatherers has also been found recently.
-This supports archaeological contacts between steppe societies and like the in Ukraine and Bulgaria and/or the East European where this type of ancestry has been found mixed with European Western-Hunter Gatherer ancestry.
+Additionally, it should be noted that some minor ancestry in Yamnaya individuals from European Farmers and Western Hunter-Gatherers has also been found recently.
+This supports archaeological contacts between steppe societies and European farming societies like the Cucuteni-Tripolye town dwellers in Ukraine and Bulgaria and/or the East European Globular Amphora culture where this type of ancestry has been found mixed with European Western-Hunter Gatherer ancestry.